PoirierRomain/Projet-Apprentissage-Profond/README.md

 - Roquefort
 - Bleu d’Auvergne

-We chose these cheeses to cover various types (soft, cooked) and to study distinctions in **color, shape, and texture**.
+We chose these cheeses to cover various types (soft, cooked) and to study distinctions in color, shape, and texture.
 For example, Morbier, Roquefort, and Bleu d’Auvergne are distinguished by color, while Beaufort and Comté require shape analysis, and Camembert vs. Brie requires texture analysis.

 ## Dataset